stefanv/blog/content/2016-12-15-org-mode-header-search.md

 Title: Search headers in org-mode
 Tags: emacs, org-mode
 Status: published
+Summary: Where we show a quick way of navigating org-mode files.

 In org-mode, I often have the need to jump to a top-level heading matching some word.